Editorial Guidelines for Writers

 • Author(s) have at least 2 years of professional experience in an area of expertise related to the subject matter of the article.

-Letters to the Editor should be no more than 250 words pertaining to an article appearing within the last six months of the most recent issue.
+Letters to the Editor must abide by CAMFT’s COMMUNICATIONS PROCESSES and CONTENT GUIDELINES above and be 250 words or less.
+Letters to the Editor must pertain to an article appearing within the last six months of the most recent issue.
 Letters may be edited for length and clarity.
-Letters to the Editor reflect the views of the writers and not CAMFT's views.

 Article Submission Deadlines and Issue Mail Dates